skimask9/django_dtek_schedule/README.md

 # django_dtek_schedule
-Django app to notify user via SMS about DTEK schedule using Trillio SMS.
+Django app to notify user via SMS about DTEK schedule using Twilio SMS.
 For Scheduling the message using Django, I use django-celery with redis as the backend.

 INSTALL